 Artists provide a good reference point for today’s question.
 Tasked with creating a work of art out of thin air, artists understand the need for a lifetime dedication to progress perhaps better than most.
 During the March-September 2016 period, The Metropolitan Museum of Art in New York City opened the exhibition “Unfinished: Thoughts Left Visible.”
 According to The Met’s website “This exhibition addresses a subject critical to artistic practice: the question of when a work of art is finished.
 Beginning with the Renaissance masters, this scholarly and innovative exhibition examines the term unfinished in its broadest possible sense, including works left incomplete by their makers, which often give insight into the process of their creation, but also those that partake of a non finito—intentionally unfinished—aesthetic that embraces the unresolved and open-ended.”

-American playwright and director Tyler Perry exemplifies one who possessed a lifetime of commitment to development in order to navigate the chaos and practice the art of living well.
-Perry learned that his failures provided him many lessons that he used to move forward.
+American playwright and director Tyler Perry exemplifies one who navigated the chaos by realizing he was a work in progress.
 Perry’s childhood in New Orleans was marked by a pattern of abuse by his father, and the bitterness from the broken relationship became a source of unforgiveness as Perry grew older, eventually moving to Atlanta.
 It was only after channeling his struggles through writing, that he found a deeper calling.
 After praying for God to help him to forgive his father, whom he later reconciled with, Perry turned his turbulent story of forgiveness and redemption into the stage play “I Know I’ve Been Changed.”
 From 1992 to 1998, every time he put on the play it flopped and was considered a financial failure until he revamped it and found success taking it on the road from 1998 to 2000.

-How often do you consider yourself a work in progress?
+How often do you allow yourself to be a work in progress?